Asian markets follow Wall St higher as recession fears ease | Business

 European markets gained on Thursday after British Prime Minister Boris Johnson announced his resignation following a series of departures from his Cabinet by members of his Conservative Party.

-In energy markets, benchmark US crude lost 11 cents to USD 102.62 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark US crude rose 29 cents to USD 103.02 per barrel in electronic trading on the New York Mercantile Exchange.

-The contract rose from USD 4.20 to USD 102.73 on Thursday.
-Brent crude, the price basis for international trading, shed 12 cents to USD 104.53 per barrel in London.
-It gained from USD 3.96 in the previous session to USD 104.65.
+The contract jumped from USD 4.20 to USD 102.73 on Thursday.
+Brent crude, the price basis for international trading, gained 78 cents to USD 105.43 per barrel in London.
+It advanced from USD 3.96 in the previous session to USD 104.65.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)